Strange96/LogOps/README.md

 `python3 Agent.py abcd-1234 xyz-42 http://localhost:30077/auth http://localhost:30077/getParserHost mycode`

 LogOps starts a new machine for a new parser/new code.
 As this is not possible locally, the local solution overwrites your code with a default log parser.
 This reads the content of the files in Log-Agent/Files directory and saves it as logs.
-If a file starts with the text 'alert', the default log parser will raise through the alarm-service.
+If a file starts with the text 'alert:alert-name:severity-name' (replacing alert-name and severity-name with your own choice), the default log parser will raise the alarm through the alarm-service.

 The logs that are created and the alarms which are raised by parsing the logs, which are sent by the Agent, can be found on the website under the `Log management and Alarm management` menus.